immersive-arts/Sparck2_Documentation/docs/reference/quescript/QS1-print-cmd.md

 * None

 ### Explained
-Like all messages, &lt;print&gt; will create a Max-message that exits at the left outlet of the QueScript Max-object.
-With the above example it would be a list that looks like this:
+Like all messages, &lt;print&gt; will create a Max-message that is printed directly to the Max Console.
+With the above example it would be a line in the console that looks like this:

-    print message ramp 0.
+    QueScript * message ramp 0.

 (if the above animation has just started).

-It is up to the implementing programmer to decide what to do with it.
-It is intended to send it to a 'route' - object and then to pass the leftover ('message ramp 0.') to a Max print-object.